E-cigarette JUUL and Youth Nicotine Addiction

-E- cigarette JUUL and Youth Nicotine Addiction
+E- cigarette JUUL and Youth Nicotine Addiction in NEvada

 According to the FDA, approximately 3.8 million American children from middle school to high school are addicted to E-cigarettes.
 E-cigarettes single-handedly erased the long-fought battle and decline in American youth nicotine addiction.
 The World Health Organization claims that e-cigarettes actually double the odds of minors to begin smoking traditional cigarettes later in life.